MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/winrt-js-conversion.md

 <!-- ====================================================================== -->
 ## Method out parameters

-If a WinRT method has `out` parameters, when calling that method from JavaScript, the returned result will be a JavaScript object that has properties for each `out` parameter.
+If a WinRT method has `out` parameters, when calling that method from JavaScript, the returned result will be a JavaScript object that a property for each `out` parameter.
 If the method has a non-`void` return type, then the returned result object will also have a property named `value` that contains the return value of the method.

 When calling a WinRT method that has `out` parameters, any `out` parameters are skipped in the parameter list in the method call.
 For example, suppose a WinRT method that has `out` parameters and a non-`void` return type is defined as follows, using MIDL3: